rossbeazley/trackmytrain/README.md

 Another experiment, pushing the boundaries on ports and adapters.
 The network is the port, not the repo as i may have done in the past.

-The big mistake I made was pulling the presenters into the black box side of the boundary
+The big mistake I made was pulling the presenters into the black box side of the boundary, think they are gone now.

 Todo list:

--- move presenters etc out of core module
+When tracking starts, watch slow to update until next refresh has happened.....

+Favourites screen.

-point to point comms from wearable
+point to point comms from wearable, stop broadcast - probably not that useful
 - Wearable can send broadcast message to "find home"
 - Mobile can send a "I am base" message for wearables so then can register node id
 - Mobile can respond with to "find home" with "i am base"
 - Wearable can send a attach service tracking ui message.
 - Mobile will store the node id of the wearable that has attached ui
 - Wearable can send a detach service tracking ui message.

-?GET RID OF BROADCAST MESSAGES as a class, its just an action?

 Re-implement rum stuff, pull "rum controller" within boundary. extract rum client interface Tracking rum